 - Advanced, which has the usual Divi options for any custom CSS for the map, the ability to toggle viewability on different types of devices, and the ability to add CSS ID or class to the module.

 I have tried a number of other map plugins in the past, as well as simply embedding a Google map via iframe on my website.
 As I was already using the Divi builder, this seemed to be the perfect fit and it has been, mostly.
 One thing this is is a simple map plugin.
 It’s packed with features but, for a while, I was using a separate plugin as I wanted to add the ability to draw routes and have user geolocation.

 However, multiple map plugins on a site can be problematic and I finally decided to just use GaiaGPS embeds for those few times I got the urge to upload GPX routes and share them.
 If it was an all the time thing, I may have opted to persist with that feature, but Divi Map Extended was perfect for what I actually needed.

 So, what do I love about this plugin?

 - Easy to configure, if you’re familiar with Divi already.

 - The ability to add a custom map pin and a custom size for that pin.
-If you dont want to, you can choose the default pin and give it any color you want.
-But if you get into creating little map pins with soot sprites like I did here, this plugin is for you!
+If you don’t want to, you can choose the default pin and give it any color you want.
+But if you get into creating little map pins with soot sprites as I did here, this plugin is for you!

 - The ability to list your map markers and locations below the map.
 This is a feature I don’t really use, but may at some point in the future.